openwisp/openwisp-monitoring/README.rst

 **Note**: It will raise ``ImproperlyConfigured`` exception if a chart configuration is already registered with same name (not to be confused with verbose_name).

+If you don't need to register a new chart but need to change a specific key of an existing chart configuration, you can use `OPENWISP_MONITORING_CHARTS <#openwisp_monitoring_charts>`_.

 unregister_chart
 ~~~~~~~~~~~~~~~~